Complaints and disputes

 Pre-removal advice and documentation

-The contractor shall provide a documentation information package to all clients requiring removal under the contract.
+The contractor shall provide an information package to all clients requiring removal under the contract.
 The package will include :

 Buy from this contract